selanavot/mosac-zero-check/README.md

 # MOSAC - Selective Failure Attack PoC

-This repository contains a proof-of-concept implementation of a selective failure attack against the Song et al. NDSS'24 shuffle protocol.
+This repository contains a proof-of-concept implementation of a selective failure attack against the Song et al. NDSS'24 shuffle protocol implementation.

+See the paper **FLOSS: Fast Linear Online Secret-Shared Shuffling** for more details.

 ## Quick Start